Cell decision-making through the lens of Bayesian learning: Cell decision making as Bayesian learning

+where $\nabla_{\mathbf{X}^{'}}^{2}$ denotes the corresponding Hessian matrix.
 Here $\mathbf{\mathcal{F}}\left(\cdot\right)$ is noted as the Fisher information metric.
-Using the relations eq.~\ref{bayes1} and the eq.~(\ref{fisher}) provides a connection between the Fisher information of the cell internal state and the mutual information with the cellular microenvironment:
+Since the last formula does not depend on $\mathbf{X}$ then the averaging in Eq.~(\ref{bayes1}) becomes obsolete.
+Using the relations Eq.~(\ref{bayes1}) and the Eq.~(\ref{fisher}) provides a connection between the Fisher information of the cell internal state and the mutual information with the cellular microenvironment:

-The latter formula implies that the fidelity of the future cell's internal state is proportional to the available information in the microenvironment.
+The latter formula implies that the fidelity of the future cell's internal state is related to the available information in the microenvironment.
+The above quadratic form makes us view mutual information as a kind of energy functional.